Research Interests

 Intranasal Delivery of Telomerase Reverse Transcriptase mRNA for Therapy of Traumatic Brain Injury.

 Traumatic brain injury (TBI) disrupts neural function in nearly three million Americans each year, causing cognitive deficits and, in severe cases, death.
-Emerging evidence links TBI to accelerated telomere attrition—shortening of the chromosomal end-caps that protect genomic integrity.
-We propose to develop an mRNA-based therapeutic strategy to lengthen telomeres in brain cells, with the goal of restoring motor and cognitive function after TBI.
+Emerging evidence links TBI to accelerated telomere attrition, shortening of the chromosomal end-caps that protect genomic integrity.
+We propose to develop an mRNA-based therapeutic strategy to lengthen telomeres in brain cells, to restore motor and cognitive function after TBI.

 Spaceflight Effects on the Gut–Brain Axis and Immune Function